Health & Safety

 - Avoid traveling alone.
 If you must travel alone, make sure that someone knows where you are going and when you will arrive at your destination or return.

 - Dress to fit in with the locals if possible.
-Avoid standing out or wearing expensive jewelry.
+Avoid standing out or wearing expensive jewelry, flaunting expensive gadgets, etc.

 Preparing strategies to reduce risk is the responsibility of everyone involved, but you will be responsible for making daily decisions to keep you safe and your study abroad a positive experience.
 This link provides information on recognizing and reducing risks.